lostisland/faraday/docs/middleware/index.md

 encoded request body.
 * `Retry` automatically retries requests that fail due to intermittent client or server errors (such as network hiccups).
+* `Instrumentation` allows to instrument requests using different tools.

 ### Response